JHU-MedImage-Reg/LUMIR_L2R/README.md

 Please visit [https://learn2reg.grand-challenge.org/](https://learn2reg.grand-challenge.org/) for more information.

-### Dataset:
+## Dataset:
-Training dataset
+- ***Download Training Dataset:*** Access the training dataset via Google Drive.
-- ***Preprocessing:*** The OpenBHB dataset was first preprocessed, including skull-stripping and affine registration, by the dataset creators.
-For details, please see [OpenBHB GitHub](https://baobablab.github.io/bhb/dataset) page and their [publication](https://www.sciencedirect.com/science/article/pii/S1053811922007522).
-We then applied N4 bias correction using ITK and intensity normalization using a [pre-existing tool](https://github.com/jcreinhold/intensity-normalization).
+- ***Preprocessing:*** The OpenBHB dataset underwent initial preprocessing by its creators, which included skull stripping and affine registration.
+For comprehensive details, refer to the [OpenBHB GitHub](https://baobablab.github.io/bhb/dataset) page and their [article](https://www.sciencedirect.com/science/article/pii/S1053811922007522).
+Subsequently, we performed N4 bias correction with ITK and intensity normalization utilizing a [pre-existing tool](https://github.com/jcreinhold/intensity-normalization).
-- ***Image size:*** Each image and label map has a size of `160 x 192 x 224`.
+- ***Image size:*** The dimensions of each image are `160 x 192 x 224`.
-- ***Normalization:*** The intensity values of each image volume are normalized into a range `[0,1]`.
+- ***Normalization:*** Intensity values for each image volume have been normalized to fall within the range `[0,255]`.
 - ***Dataset structure:***
     ```bash
     LUMIR_data/Train/------